MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_02_develop_code_features_github_copilot.md

 1. Verify that the changes you made in the **book-availability** branch are now in the **main** branch.

     The changes you made to the `CommonActions.cs` and `ConsoleApp.cs` files should be present in the `main` branch.

+#### Summary

+In this exercise, you tested you code and then merged your changes into the main branch of the repository.
+You committed your changes to the local repository, synced them with the remote repository, and then created a pull request to merge your changes into the main branch of the repository.
+You used GitHub Copilot to generate a summary of the pull request to help reviewers understand your changes.